rogsme/yams.media/content/install/steps.md

 Each service has its strengths:
 - **Jellyfin**: Free, open-source, easy to set up
 - **Emby**: Similar to Jellyfin but with premium features
-- **Plex**: Most polished, but requires online account and is more complex to configure
+- **Plex**: Most polished, but requires online account and is more complex to configure.
+Be aware of these (new limitations)[https://www.plex.tv/blog/important-2025-plex-updates/] if you don't have a Plex Pass

 ### 8. VPN Configuration